sanjayankur31/ankursinha.in/content/fedora-11-podcasts-podcast-3-general-overview-of-f11-with-tom-spot-callaway-2.rst

 :date: 2009-05-18 15:25
 :author: ankur
 :category: Tech
-:tags: Fedora 11, Fedora 11 Podcast, linux
-:tags: Fedora 11, Fedora 11 Podcast, linux
-:tags: Fedora 11, Fedora 11 Podcast, linux
-:tags: Fedora 11, Fedora 11 Podcast, linux
+:tags: Fedora11
 :slug: fedora-11-podcasts-podcast-3-general-overview-of-f11-with-tom-spot-callaway-2

-From Jack's message on the mailing list : https://www.redhat.com/archives/fedora-marketing-list/2009-May/msg00172.html
+From Jack's message on the mailing list: https://www.redhat.com/archives/fedora-marketing-list/2009-May/msg00172.html

-    | Continuing on in our series of Fedora 11 podcasts, we present an
-    interview of the series with Tom 'Spot' Callaway.
-In case you don't know Spot, he's been making Fedora happen since before Fedora was
-    |  called Fedora.
-Spot is a Red Hat Engineer, the Fedora Engineering
-    Manager, and of course an active and knowledgeable community member.
+    Continuing on in our series of Fedora 11 podcasts, we present an interview of the series with Tom 'Spot' Callaway.
+In case you don't know Spot, he's been making Fedora happen since before Fedora was called Fedora.
+Spot is a Red Hat Engineer, the Fedora Engineering Manager, and of course an active and knowledgeable community member.
     With keen insights and an eagle-eye view of the Fedora release process,
-    |  the community, and our history and roadmap, you can be sure that
-    any chat with Spot is worth your while.
+    the community, and our history and roadmap, you can be sure that any chat with Spot is worth your while.

     Fedora 11 General Overview and Insights with Tom Spot Callaway